ManyTracks Sewing and Knitting

 Well, that wasn't too big of a stretch given that I had been in a frenzy of mitten making lately.
 When I spotted a silk blouse at the thrift store I immediately thought - mitten liners!
 The fabric didn't feel very soft but I figured these would just be a test pair.
 If they worked I'd find some softer silk fabric.
 I had an old pair of silk glove liners so I already knew how well that fabric worked.

 There was plenty of material in the blouse when cut apart.
 In fact my mittens came out of just the sleeves.
 Though rather easily skewed and tending to ravel it was pretty easy to sew.
 I positioned the elastic band closer to my hand than usual.
 This helps to keep a light-weight or slippery fabric mitten snug on your hand when it is the base or under layer or by itself.
 The silk is not at all wind-resistant so I'm not likely to wear it over a knitted mitten, but I think this attribute helps it to be more breathable and work so well as a liner.
 In spite of my misgivings on the softness of the fabric it turned out in the wearing to be very comfortable and hardly noticeable.
-And they added a nice degree of warmth without over-doing it.
-They also worked well as just a light single layer when it warmed up but was still a little chilly.
+And they added a surprising degree of warmth without over-doing it.
+They also worked well as just a light single layer when it warmed up but was still a little chilly (but they definitely aren't wind shells).
 All in all I'm very happy with my "test" silk mitten liners!

 Sil-nylon Rain Mittens - Although sil-nylon is not the fabric to start your mitten-making adventure with, eventually you may want to add these to your stash.
 This fabric is incredibly slippery and can be more than a little frustrating to sew but it is also very light weight and waterproof - perfect for an easy-to-carry, easy to have available when needed rain mitten.
 I'd suggest having many pairs if they weren't so darn challenging to sew!
 But it's not impossible and it would be handy to have a pair in the pockets of whatever you might be wearing when it rains.
 But since I've just got through making one pair I think I'll wait awhile before the next.
 Maybe sew up something easy like a cotton bag or linen dish towel or something.